subzey/gravinoid/README.md

 This might be tricky at first, but I bet, you can handle it in a few minutes.

-Ball may leave the screen bottom, but not keep it there for too long as it will be lost.
+Ball may leave the screen bottom, but do not keep it there for too long as it will be lost.

 Play!